topper-123/Articles/New-interesing-data-types-in-Python3.rst

     >>> read_only['a'] = 3
     TypeError: 'mappingproxy' object does not support item assignment

 Note that ``read_only`` cannot be directly changed.
-So, if you want to deliver data dicts to different functions or threads and want to ensure that a function is not changing data needed for another function, you can just deliver a mappingproxy object to all functions, rather than the original ``dict``, and the data dict cannot be changed unintentionally:
+So, if you want to deliver data dicts to different functions or threads and want to ensure that a function is not changing data needed for another function, you can just deliver a ``MappingProxyType`` object to all functions, rather than the original ``dict``, and the data dict cannot be changed unintentionally:

 .. code-block :: python